SebChw/Actually-Robust-Training/README.md

 ## Quickstart

 ### Steps
-You can split your entire pipeline into series of steps
+The basic idea behind ART is to split your deep learning pipeline into a series of _steps_:
 ```python
     from art.project import ArtProject
     from art.steps import CheckLossOnInit, Overfit, OverfitOneBatch